joemetric/survey-app/JoemetricReadMe.txt

 Updates reward_amount column of surveys table
 Not required when Web app is deployed for the first time.

+10) rake survey:temp:set_completed_at_of_replies
+Updates completed_at column of replies table
+Not required when Web app is deployed for the first time.

 Cron job Configuration:

 1) Prepare Cron Job